HaarigerHarald/omxiv/README.md

 # OMX image viewer

 A GPU accelerated image viewer for the Raspberry Pi.

+Due to deprecation of the OpenMax API and the unavailability of those libraries on arm64, this project only supports 32bit operating systems.

 ## Building